MostafaRadian/Shop-app/README.md

 - **API Integration**: Access the latest product data through seamless integration with external APIs.
 - **Shopping Cart**: Easily add, remove, and manage items in your shopping cart.
 - **User Authentication**: Secure your account with user authentication features.
-- **Order Tracking**: Keep track of your orders with real-time status updates.

 ## Getting Started: